-China to lose top spot to U.S. in 2019 gaming market – TechCrunch
+China to lose top spot to US in 2019 gaming market – TechCrunch

 China is losing its global lead in games.
-By the end of 2019, the U.S. will replace China as the world’s largest gaming market with an estimated revenue of $36.9 billion, says a new report from research firm Newzoo.
+By the end of 2019, the U.S. will replace China as the world’s largest gaming market, with an estimated revenue of $36.9 billion, says a new report from research firm Newzoo.

 This will mark the first time since 2015 that the U.S. will top the global gaming market, thanks to healthy domestic growth in consoles.
 Globally, Xbox, PlayStation, Nintendo and other console games are on track to rise 13.4% in revenue this year.
 Driving the growth is the continued shift toward the games-as-a-service model, Newzoo points out, on top of a solid installed base across the current console generation and spending from new model releases.